Zero-1729/soundplay/docs/CONTRIBUTING.md

 git push -f # (force push to GitHub)
 ```

-> **Note**: Ensure your commit message is appropriately renamed if necessary to should read as a coherent message.
+> **Note**: Ensure your commit message is appropriately renamed if necessary to read as a coherent message.
 In most cases this means that you should not just list the interim commits.

 As a new contributor, the process might seem daunting, so to make it easier you can enable "*Allow edits from maintainers*" on the sidebar located on the left and ask for help in the PR.

-New contributors should also avoid opening numerous pull requests with the same change, instead you can just include any additional changes in the existing pull request.
+New contributors should also avoid opening numerous pull requests with the same change, instead you can include any additional changes in the existing pull request.
 This is intended to make discussions, and reviews of the PR easier for both you and maintainers/contributors.

 Lastly, as a new contributor, you should note that sometimes responses from maintainers/contributors may not be prompt.
 In such cases ensure you exercise patience, as they may be busy or away from their machines - remember, devs have lives also.

 ### Forks

-Feel free fork the repo and create your own version of the App, assuming the vision of the maintainer(s) no longer aligns with yours.
-If not then just open up a PR.
+Feel free to fork the repo and create your own version of the App, assuming the vision of the maintainer(s) no longer aligns with yours.
+If not, then just open up a PR.

 ### Branches